sgtsmall/Pi-Star_switcher/README.md

       /home/pi-star/configs/0-ipsc/0-ipsc.tgz  and
       /home/pi-star/configs/0-ipsc/m0-ipsc (copy of mmdvmhost for quick comapre)

-      Example: $(basename $0) -X 3-bmes
+      Example: $(basename $0) -X 2-bmei
-      Will copy current mmdvmhost, dmrgateway, ...  into configs folder as m3-dmrg, d3-dmrg If this profile already exists use append -O to confirm overwriting
+      Will copy current mmdvmhost, dmrgateway, ...  into configs folder as 2-bmei If this profile already exists use append -O to confirm overwriting

        $(basename $0) -s 0 or
        $(basename $0) -s ipsc or
        $(basename $0) -s 0-ipsc
-      Will copy profile m0-ipsc, d0-ipsc to  mmdvmhost, dmrgateway, ... and restart
+      Will restore thefiles from the stored profile ... and restart
 ```

 There will be lots of documentation here: https://github.com/sgtsmall/Pi-Star_switcher/tree/master/docs (oneday)